Blog

 She began going out to the local nightspots with her Lady friends.

-Sooner than later Lord Raymond learned of his wife’s dastardly deception.
+Sooner than later, Lord Raymond learned of his wife’s dastardly deception.

-Rather than confront her, Lord Raymond suggested Sermonde invite her new friend, Guillaume, over for a drink.
+Rather than confront her, Lord Raymond suggested Sermonde invite her new friend, Guillaume, for a drink.
 Pretending to enjoy Guillaume’s company, Lord Raymond asked the troubadour to join him on a hunt the next day.

-In the early afternoon Lord Raymond returned to the Chateau.
+In the early afternoon, Lord Raymond returned to the Chateau.
 Alone.

 “Where is Guillame, the troubadour?”
 Lady Sermonde said, greeting her husband at the door.

-“Why … he’s been delayed a bit,” Lord Raymond replied. ” He’ll join us later,” he added. “… for dinner.”
+“Why … he’s been delayed a bit,” Lord Raymond replied.
+“He’ll join us later,” he added. “… for dinner.”

 With that, Lord Raymond turned around and headed for the kitchen.
 He often prepared meals that featured the spoils of his hunts.